 STEPS FOR SUBMITTING YOUR ABSTRACT

 Submitting your abstract first requires registering for the meeting.
-After registering, you will have access to the Abstract Portal section of the SERSTN.org website to submit your abstract.
+After registering, you will receive a link for submission through the serstn.org website.
+Please review the GUIDELINES FOR SUBMITTING, then click “Skip” to go to the next page to begin.
 Government employees who need to submit an abstract before registering, please contact email@example.com for assistance.

 NOTICE OF ACCEPTANCE

 The Program Committee will make final decisions on abstract acceptance.
 All authors will be notified via email of the acceptance of their oral or poster presentation by December 15, 2021.
 If you need an acceptance letter sent to someone other than yourself, please specify this in your abstract submission.

 Should your abstract be accepted for presentation as a poster, please review our suggested Guidelines for Poster Preparation.